-The Super Cartridge sounds great, it’s loaded with so much, I wish I owned one right now.
+The Super Cartridge sounds great, it’s loaded with so much, I do own one of these VERY RARE cartridges.
 Here are a few features that stand out:

 HesMon (Did HesWare give permission for this? – Answer is YES!)